-- being elected a fellow of the College of Labor and Employment Lawyers (2014)
+- elected a fellow of the College of Labor and Employment Lawyers (2014)

-- repeatedly being selected by his peers to be named in the Canadian Lexpert Legal Directory as a leading practitioner in labour and employment law
+- repeatedly named by his peers to be named in the Canadian Lexpert Legal Directory as a leading practitioner in labour and employment law

-- being selected as Best Lawyer’s 2010 Lawyer of the Year in labour and employment law – Toronto
+- repeatedly named by his peers as a leading labour law practitioner in Best Lawyers, and was selected as Best Lawyer’s 2010 Lawyer of the Year in labour and employment law – Toronto

-- repeatedly being selected as one of Lexpert’s Leading 500 Lawyers in Canada, including in 2017
+- repeatedly named as one of Lexpert’s Leading 500 Lawyers in Canada

-- being selected one of Toronto’s Top Rated Lawyers, earning an AV Preeminent rating from Martindale-Hubbell
+- selected one of Toronto’s Top Rated Lawyers, earning an AV Preeminent rating from Martindale-Hubbell

 - OPSEU et al. v.
 Ontario